 Pitfalls of this approach would certainly be the much increased complexity of sharing memory between different threads.
-The current multithreaded implementation doesnt have such issues as the data used by both branch threads, the records are not being changed but only read by the threads.
+The current multithreaded implementation does not have such issues as the data used by both branch threads, the records are not being changed but only read by the threads.
 Additionally the result of both threads is only used once both are joined.
 In a setup as described above, one would have to distribute tasks over a number of N threads for the filter, grouper and groupfilter and find an efficient algorithm that does the same for the merger.
-As a very simple approach to solve that problem a small pthread library was written that for N threads distributes every Nth task to each of the dynamically created thread pools such that each thread handles $\frac{1}{N}$ th of the total amount of tasks.
+As a very simple approach to solve that problem a small pthread library was written that for N threads distributes every Nth task to each of the dynamically created thread pools such that each thread handles $\frac{1}{N} {\rm th}$ of the total amount of tasks.
 This is assuming that such a simple splitting of the work will still lead to all threads taking approximately the same amount of time to finish their tasks.
-As work on that was also not extended further than the implementation of the aformended library it also didnt become part of this thesis but will remain for future investigation.
+As work on that was also not extended further than the implementation of the aformended library it also did not become part of this thesis.
+Due to octo core consumer processors this topic remains worthwhile for future investigation.